 Tom Widner served as the initial Principal Investigator for the IPR project.
 Partially through the IPR process, Mr. Widner passed away suddenly.
-Dr. Brent Finley served as Principal Investigator for the reamainder of the IPR process.
+Dr. Brent Finley served as Principal Investigator for the remainder of the IPR process.
 Dr. Finley is a board-certified toxicologist with 20 years of experience conducting and managing studies involving chemical exposures and human health risk assessment.
-Throughout his career, he has been involved in the preparation of more than 400 risk assessments.
+Throughout his career, he has been involved in preparing more than 400 risk assessments.
 The project team from ChemRisk also included health physicist and health risk assessor Matthew Le, environmental statistician and health risk assessor Paul Scott, environmental scientist and health risk assessor Erin Shay, and toxicologists Dr. James Keenan and Dr. Kerry Thuett.
-David Galbraith, M.D., served as an advisor to the project team for this assignment.
+David Galbraith, M.D., served as an advisor to the project team.
 Dr. Galbraith is a licensed physician who also has 12 years of life sciences consulting experience.
-Also serving as a senior advisor to the project team was Dr. Dennis Paustenbach, the founder and president of ChemRisk.
-Dennis is a board-certified toxicologist and industrial hygienist with over 25 years of experience in risk assessment, environmental engineering, ecotoxicology, and occupational health.
+Dr. Dennis Paustenbach, the founder and president of ChemRisk, also served as a senior advisor to the project team.
+Dr. Paustenbach is a board-certified toxicologist and industrial hygienist with over 25 years of experience in risk assessment, environmental engineering, ecotoxicology, and occupational health.

-Figure 1-1: IPR team members at the BDD diversion structure construction site, January 2010.
+Figure 1-2: IPR team members at the BDD diversion structure construction site, January 2010.
 Front: Kerry Thuett, Greg Miller, David Galbraith; Back: Matt Le, Erin Shay, Dawn Kaback, Paul Scott, Tom Widner, and Jim McCord.
 Not shown: Jim Keenan.